 The rhythm and pitch scoring are based on Event Supervisor judgment.
 Measurements are not required.
 Attempting to use a tuner to check the pitch is not likely to be successful since the notes may not be played long enough to register.
 While it may be successful for teams that play the song slow, it would not work for teams that play it fast.
 Therefore, a tuner should not be used since there is no way to be consistent for all teams.
 Rhythm should be judged based on the tempo the student begins using when the song is played.
-The rhythm score can be broken down as follows: 3 for good rhythm (all quarter notes and half notes identical in length and tempo maintained throughout), 2 for slightly non-uniform on rhythm (quarter notes and/or half notes not consistent, but still somewhat discernible, tempo very erratic), 0 for very non-uniform rhythm (note values not at all consistent with the song, tempo extremely erratic).
+The rhythm score can be broken down as follows: 3 for good rhythm (all quarter notes and half notes identical in length and tempo maintained throughout), 2 for slightly non-uniform on rhythm (quarter notes and/or half notes not completely uniform, tempo not consistent throughout), 1 for more non-uniform rhythm (notes values not consistent, but still somewhat discernible, tempo very erratic), 0 for very non-uniform rhythm (note values not at all consistent with the song, tempo extremely erratic).